-&lt;sup>34 For example, if a person from Madrid (Spain) is taking part in an activity taking place in Rome (Italy), the applicant will a) calculate the distance from Madrid to Rome (1365,28 KM); b) select the applicable travel distance band ( i.e. between 500 and 1999 KM) and c) calculate the EU grant that will provide a contribution to the costs of travel of the participant from Madrid to Rome and return.
+&lt;sup>34 For example, if a person from Madrid (Spain) is taking part in an activity taking place in Rome (Italy), the applicant will a) calculate the distance from Madrid to Rome (1365,28 KM); b) select the applicable travel distance band (i.e. between 500 and 1999 KM) and c) calculate the EU grant that will provide a contribution to the costs of travel of the participant from Madrid to Rome and return.

 Exceptional costs Additional costs to support the participation of learners with fewer opportunities (excluding costs for travel and individual support for participants and accompanying persons).
 Costs for providing a financial guarantee, if the National Agency asks for it.
-Real costs Costs for financial guarantee: 75% of eligible costs Conditional: the request for financial support to cover exceptional costs must be motivated in the application form. ------------------- -- ------------ -- --
+I KESI COSTS Costs for financial guarantee: 75% of eligible costs Other costs: 100% of eligible costs Conditional: the request for financial support to cover exceptional costs must be motivated in the application form. ------------------- --- -------------- -- -- --